alexjball/PioT/README.md

 # SystemD Background

-Systemd is the initialization system for recent versions of Debian.
+Systemd an initialization system for Linux and Raspbian.
 It coordinates all the services that makes up a running Linux system.
 Unit files specify how to start resources and services.

 Systemd loads units from specific directories. `systemctl enable/disable` installs units into these directories using symlinks.
 Units can specify (reverse) dependencies on other units.

 Units can be run individually with `systemctl start/stop`.

 To boot the system, SystemD starts a default target unit, and uses the dependency graph to bring up the rest of the system.